-On May 3, 2018, the Company and IDChecker, Inc. (together, the "Co-Borrowers") entered into a Loan and Security Agreement (the "Loan Agreement") with Silicon Valley Bank ("SVB").
-Pursuant to the Loan Agreement, we arranged for a \$10.0 million secured revolving credit facility (the "Revolver") with a floating per annum interest rate equal to the greater of the

-Wall Street Journal prime rate, plus 0.25%, or 4.5%.
+On May 3, 2018, the Company and ID Checker, Inc. (together, the "Co-Borrowers") entered into a Loan and Security Agreement (the "Loan Agreement") with Silicon Valley Bank ("SVB").
+Pursuant to the Loan Agreement, we arranged for a \$10.0 million secured revolving credit facility (the "Revolver") with a floating per annum interest rate equal to the greater of the Wall Street Journal prime rate, plus 0.25%, or 4.5%.
 The Co-Borrowers must maintain, at all times when any amounts are outstanding under the Revolver, either (i) minimum unrestricted cash at SVB and unused availability on the Revolver of at least \$15.0 million and (ii) Adjusted Quick Ratio of 1.75:1.00.
-The Revolver has a maturity date of May 3, 2019.
-There were no borrowings outstanding under the Revolver as of December 31, 2018.
+In May 2019, the Company and SVB entered into an amendment of the Loan Agreement to extend the maturity of the Revolver to September 30, 2020.
+There were no borrowings outstanding under the Revolver as of December 31, 2019.